fe-bern/Database-Exploration/README.md

   * `%time pd.to_sql`: interrupted the kernel after over an hour, table is created but no data is inserted (even with `echo=True` and `INSERT` is executed)

 ---
+### Security
+* use .env instead of config files (.env should be by default in gitignore)
+* you can add under settings -> secrets your passwords for e.g. database or AWS connection
+* have no problems with CI using Github Actions, because Github can access everything via secrets

+---
 * Apache Spark maybe a bit overkill, clusters also quite complex instead using PySpark